gregorio-project/gregorio/UPGRADE.md

 If you prefer the old behavior, you may switch this off by issuing `\gresetledgerlineheuristic{disable}` in your TeX document.
 You may switch it back on with `\gresetledgerlineheuristic{enable}`.

+### Custos before EUOUAE blocks

+In the past, Gregorio handled the notes of an `<eu>` block like any other, which meant that a custos would appear before the `<eu>` block if it happened to start on a new line.
+However, the '<eu>' block is not a continuation of the melody, but rather a reminder of the ending to use for the paired psalm tone.
+As a result, a custos immediately before an EUOUAE block is now suppressed by default.
+If you desire the old behaviour, use `\greseteolcustosbeforeeuouae{auto}` in your TeX document.
+To once again suppress the custos, use `\greseteolcustosbeforeeuouae{suppressed}`.

 ## 4.0

 ### Font changes